shuxiangru/AC209A_Alzheimers/EDA and Data Preprocessing.md

 - `RAVLT_immediate` and `Hippocampus` have negative relationship with Alzheimer’s.
 As the value of these variables decreases, it is more likely to get AD.
 - The missing rate is very low overall.
 For the predictors that have missing values, the precentage of missing value is similar across each category.

-* The percentage value in the legend indicates the percentage of data that is not missing in each category
+Note: The percentage value in the legend indicates the percentage of data that is not missing in each category